harikrishnansuresh/harikrishnansuresh.github.io/index.md

 [[report]](/assets/robot-autonomy-final.pdf), [[video]](https://youtu.be/KkF2rET7Z3c), [[code]](https://github.com/hks95/CaveCrawler/tree/global_planning)

 **Modeling, simulation, and complete control of a quadcopter**
-&nbsp;&nbsp;*BTech major project, August'16-May'17, National Institute of Technology Karnataka*
+&nbsp;&nbsp;*BTech major project, National Institute of Technology Karnataka*

 <p style='text-align: justify;'> A research project involving simulation studies on nonlinear dynamics and control of a quadcopter for attitude control and trajectory following.
 Firstly, a comparative study on linear and nonlinear controllers for the near-hover attitude stabilization of a quadcopter is presented.
 While the linear methods like PID and the Linear Quadratic Regulator can be successfully applied to the highly nonlinear quadcopter system, the control response and tracking capabilities are not efficient thereby limiting their performance during more aggresive maneuvers.
 Model based nonlinear controllers prove to be superior in these instances, and one such popular technique - Feedback Linearisation using dynamic inversion is discussed.
 A PID position controller is then cascaded with this nonlinear attitude controller to enable the quadopter to perform trajectory tracking.
 The controller receives trajectory commands from a Dijkstra's global planner that acts on a user input occupancy grid, and guides the quadcopter to navigate safely. </p>
 [[report]](/assets/quadcopter_control_project_report.pdf)

 **Autonomous navigation stack for a KUKA youBot for a controlled indoor environment**
-&nbsp;&nbsp;*Summer research intern, May'16-July'16, Indian Institute of Technology Madras*
+&nbsp;&nbsp;*Summer research intern, Indian Institute of Technology Madras*

 <p style='text-align: justify;'> A software stack for the mobile manipulator platform KUKA youBot for indoor autonomous navigation using a 2D LIDAR.
 By using a particle filter SLAM algorithm, the youBot generates an occupancy grid of the indoor environment and discovers the traversable spaces.
 Using a global planner running the Dijkstra's algorithm and a local planner based on Dynamic Window Approach, the robot navigates avoiding both static and dynamic obstacles. </p>
 [[report]](/assets/2D_slam_project_report.pdf)

-**Data processing for real world user drive cycle generation and fuel economy simulations** &nbsp;&nbsp;*Summer research intern, May'16-July'16, Indian Institute of Technology Madras*
+**Data processing for real world user drive cycle generation and fuel economy simulations** &nbsp;&nbsp;*Summer intern, Fiat Chrysler Automobiles India*

 <p style='text-align: justify;'> Standard emission drive cycles like the New European Drive Cycle, used for measurement of emissions and fuel economy, give results that do not represent field conditions anymore.
 Thus arises the need for a drive cycle (vehicle speed vs. time) that simulates the actual on-road behavior and accurately predicts the fuel economy as observed by customers.
 User drive cycles are obtained by processing the data collected from on-road tests using a real time Data Acquisition System (DAQ).
 This project involved developing a user drive cycle that processes velocity, acceleration and gear position data to predict the actual fuel consumption of the vehicle. </p>